ADRS-CNet: An adaptive dimensionality reduction selection and classification network for DNA storage clustering algorithms: Methodology

-\subsection{MLP}
+\subsection{\textbf{MLP}}

-Multilayer Perceptrons (MLPs) are a commonly used type of artificial neural network (ANN) designed for function approximation.
+Multilayer Perceptrons (MLPs) \cite{b51} is a commonly used type of artificial neural network (ANN) designed for function approximation.
 It is capable of handling both linear and nonlinear functions, making it suitable for a variety of data relationships.
-Inspired by the functionality of the brain, the MLP is a powerful modelling tool.
-Through supervised training algorithms, MLPs can be trained with labelled data, allowing them to make accurate predictions even in previously unseen situations \cite{b51}.
+Inspired by the functionality of the brain, the MLP is a powerful modeling tool.
+Through supervised training algorithms, MLPs can be trained with labeled data, allowing them to make accurate predictions even in previously unseen situations.

-The multilayer perceptron is a type of layered feedforward neural network composed of multiple hidden layers.
-To facilitate a comprehensive understanding of the functioning of multilayer perceptrons, we begin our exploration with linear problems.